 - 1. Loan Number: Verify or enter the loan number, as applicable. - 2.
 Coverage Amount: Enter the coverage amount as it appears on the mortgage unless the lender instructions request a lower amount. - 3.
 Type of Sale: Select the appropriate estate type. - 4.
 Originating Lender: Select the appropriate lender. - 5.
 Guaranteed Lender: If the guaranteed lender is the same as the originating lender, check the "same as originating" box.
-If mortgage reflects Mortgage Electronic Registration Systems, Inc. (MERS) as a nominee for lender, select Mortgage Electronic Registration Systems, Inc. (MERS) as the Guaranteed Lender and check the "Guaranteed Lender is Nominee" box. - 6.
-Mortgage Signing Date: Enter the mortgage signing date. - 7.
+If mortgage reflects Mortgage Electronic Registration Systems, Inc. (MERS) as a nominee for lender, select Mortgage Electronic Registration Systems, Inc. (MERS) as the Guaranteed Lender and check the "Guaranteed Lender is Nominee" box.

+- 6. Mortgage Signing Date: Enter the mortgage signing date. - 7.
 Mortgage Filing Date: Enter the mortgage filing date.
 Review to make sure that the mortgage was filed promptly after signing.
 If the mortgage filing date is more than 10 days after the signing date, immediately alert ITG. - 8.
 Schedule A Mortgage Phrase: After entering the above data, click "click here for default text" to generate the Schedule A mortgage phrase.
 Review the phrase for accuracy and add the marital status recitation exactly as it appears on the mortgage.
 However, if the marital status recitation is missing or unclear (e.g., "married" does not conclusively evidence to whom the titleholder(s) are married), the field issuer must request a corrected mortgage or affidavit explanatory of title be filed of record prior to issuance of the final certificate.
-The field issuer must also confirm that all titleholders and spouses, if any, signed the mortgage pursuant to lowa Code § 561.13 and lowa Land Title Standard 5.3.
-If the mortgage does not include the signatures of all titleholders and spouses, the field issuer must require a corrected mortgage including the signatures of all titleholders and spouses be properly acknowledged and filed of record.
+The field issuer must also confirm that all titleholders and spouses, if any, signed the mortgage pursuant to Iowa Code § 561.13 and Iowa Land Title Standard 5.3.
+If the mortgage does not include the signatures of all titleholders and spouses be properly acknowledged and filed of record.
 The field issuer may not issue a final certificate until the proper corrective documents have been recorded with the county recorder.